armory/docs/content/en/docs/spinnaker/terraform-use-integration.md

 ## Overview

 Before you can use the Terraform Integration stage, verify that Armory's Terraform Integration for Spinnaker is enabled.
 For more information, see [Enabling the Terraform Integration]({{< ref "terraform-enable-integration">}}).
-To familiarize yourself with the Terraform stage, you can take a tour of the Terraform Integration Stage UI by watching the [erraform Integration UI video:
+To familiarize yourself with the Terraform stage, you can take a tour of the Terraform Integration Stage UI by watching the Terraform Integration UI video:

 {{< youtube Xsjql3g-wtU >}}